Seirdy/moac/README.md

 It takes a very naive approach, assuming that any attacker is optimizing for randomly-generated passwords.
 More specifically, it measures password entropy as if `moac-pwgen` generated the password.
 All it does it guess which charsets are used and measure permutations of available characters for the given password length.

+### Why do these passwords look impossible to memorize or type?

+MOAC is not meant to be used to generate passwords to type by hand.
+It's intended to be used with a password manager that auto-types or copies passwords for you.

+For contexts in which you can't paste a password (e.g. a full-disk encryption password entered during boot), use something else.

+### Why are there so many weird characters in the generated passwords?

+Those "weird characters" are configurable; check the manpages or GoDoc for more info.
+I admit that charsets like `ipaExtensions` were mostly added for fun, but they can be quite useful for detecting bugs in other software that accepts text input.

+Starting with v0.3.2, password generation defaults to alphanumerics and basic QWERTY symbols.
+I figured that this is probably for the best, as long as most of us have to work with software that breaks when encountering non-QWERTY symbols.
+After all, everyone knows that password entry existed long before [languages besides English](https://blog.tdwright.co.uk/2018/11/06/anglocentrism-broke-my-tests-ignore-localisation-at-your-peril/) were invented.

 Alternatives
 ------------